 Your mentor will follow your progress and supervise the research process from hypothesis through experimental design, use of laboratory methods, data collection, analysis, presentation, and finally to abstract/poster presentation and manuscript preparation.

 You’ll meet with your research mentor for at least 1 hour per week during research months and with the program director every 6 months.
 You’ll also report on your progress at monthly departmental research meetings.
+In addition, each fellow is assigned a Scholarship Oversite Committee (SOC).
+It consists of experienced researchers both from within and outside of the division who will meet with you every six months to review your research progress and help navigate you through difficulties that may arise.

 In addition to this laboratory, the 2,500-square-foot laboratory of Dr. Thomas Shaffer will be available.
 Supported by grants from the National Institutes of Health (NIH) and other funding sources, his lab is outfitted with Pulmonary Function Testing (PFT) equipment, hemodynamic flow transducers, critical care monitors, data recording instruments, computers, image analysis equipment, and cell and muscle bath setups.
 The lab also offers the capability of running in vivo studies with rats, rabbits, newborn lambs, weanling lambs and adult sheep.
 The animal research coordinator is Anne Heseck.